-The purpose of this Consultation is to review and establish the annual QoS standards to be achieved by MaltaPost as from 1st October 2016 for the following universal postal services:
+This document presents the MCA's 2016 QoS Decision on the annual QoS standards to be achieved by MaltaPost as from 1st October 2016 for the following universal postal services:

-Domestic mail: Ordinary mail (i.e. single piece priority letter-post mail), bulk letter-post mail, registered letter-post mail and parcel post Cross-border mail: Ordinary mail, bulk letter-post mail, registered letter-post mail and parcel post
+Domestic mail: Ordinary mail (i.e. single piece priority letter-post mail) Bulk letter-post mail Registered letter-post mail Parcel post Cross-border mail: Ordinary mail Registered letter-post mail Parcel post

-In addition to the setting of the QoS standards for the above-mentioned universal postal services, this consultation also updates the reporting requirements with respect to performance monitoring.
+In addition to the setting of the QoS standards for the above-mentioned universal postal services, the MCA's 2016 QoS Decision also updates the reporting requirements with respect to performance monitoring and complaints handling.

-The consultation does not extend to the methodology for measuring and monitoring the actual performance against the set QoS standards.
-The methodology as reflected in Decision 1 and Decision 2 of the MCA's 2014 QoS Decision (refer to Appendix B) will continue to apply.
+The MCA's 2016 QoS Decision does not extend to the methodology for measuring and monitoring the actual performance against the set QoS standards.
+The methodology as reflected in Decision 1 and Decision 2 of the MCA's 2014 QoS Decision2 (refer to Appendix A) will continue to apply.

-In addition, this consultation does not extend to other aspects of QoS standards and monitoring systems established in the MCA's 2005 QoS Decision related to:
+In addition, the MCA's 2016 QoS Decision does not extend to other aspects of QoS standards and monitoring systems established in the MCA's 2005 QoS Decision3 related to:

-- complaint handling mechanism;
+- the complaint handling mechanism;

 - compensation schemes for loss, damage or delay; and

-- collective compensation scheme.
+- the collective compensation scheme.

-The above QoS measurement and monitoring systems have been effective in ensuring a high quality universal postal service in Malta and will continue to apply.
-Although changes to these requirements are not currently deemed necessary the MCA reserves the right to review these requirements at a later stage.
+The above-mentioned QoS measurement and monitoring systems have been effective in ensuring a high quality universal postal service in Malta and will continue to apply.
+Although changes to these requirements are not currently deemed necessary, the MCA reserves the right to review these requirements at a later stage, should the need arise.